The UK Task Force seeks to deepen UK Jewish understanding of issues relating to Israel’s Arab citizens, many of whom face discrimination and hardship.

 If I had to pick one partnership that is most emblematic of our Foundation’s identity and values it would be this one.
 It links Jewish values, Israeli expertise and the skills and knowledge of the students themselves to create a truly global cohort of leaders who can create lasting change in their own countries.
 I am proud and humbled by every Pears scholar I meet and it is a privilege to support them.Sir Trevor Pears CMG

-The Pears Scholars programme enables students from the developing world to develop the skills and experience to combat their own country’s most pressing challenges.
+The Pears Scholars programme enables students from the developing world to develop the skills and experience to combat their countries' most pressing challenges.

-Pears Foundation provides full scholarships to enable students from the developing world to study for their International Masters in Public Health or Animal, Plant or Nutritional Science at the Hebrew University of Jerusalem, a global leader in these fields.
-The Foundation has also enabled the creation of alumni networks to provide continued support, development and networking opportunities for graduates of the programme.
+Pears Foundation provides full scholarships to enable students from the developing world to study for an International Masters in Public Health; an MSc in Animal, Plant or Nutritional Science, or an MA in Glocal Community Development Studies - all at the Hebrew University of Jerusalem, a global leader in these fields.
+The Foundation has also enabled the creation of alumni networks to provide continued support, development and networking opportunities for graduates of the programmes.

 The Masters programmes at the Faculty of Agriculture, Food and Environment train students in the latest methods of farming techniques, protecting and rehabilitating the environment and increasing food production.

-Pears Scholars are currently working actively on solutions to public health issues and managing disaster relief in Asia, Africa and across the world.
-Alumni are engaged in all kinds of crucial work including the management of cholera and polio epidemics in Kenya, Uganda, Ethiopia and Southern India.
+Pears Scholars and alumni are currently working actively on solutions to key issues in Africa, Asia and across the world such including the management of cholera and polio epidemics.